Geoff Chappell, Software Analyst

 For the Windows that we have today, the management of memory, files and processes and such is ultimately the business of a multi-megabyte kernel, highly modularised internally but distributed as one executable, supported by a handful of other essential executables, most notably the Hardware Abstraction Layer (HAL), which all together support an extensible scheme of drivers to complete what Windows applications have to take for granted as the system.

 Indeed, to Windows applications and to most of their programmers, the system that I talk about here is more a system in a system.
 When a Windows programmer writes a call to CreateFile as the way to have a Windows application open a file, it makes perfect sense to think that this is a call to the operating system.
 The other side of the call, however, is still in the processor’s outermost privilege ring (numbered 3, but commonly referred to as user mode).
-What the Windows application calls is a subsystem that does substantial work of its own but depends in turn on the true system that executes in the processor’s innermost privilege ring (numbered 0, but commonly referred to as kernel mode).
+What the Windows application calls is actually just a subsystem that does substantial work of its own but depends in turn on the true system that executes in the processor’s innermost privilege ring (numbered 0, but commonly referred to as kernel mode).
 This section of this website is concerned solely with this kernel-mode execution, and thus with

 There is inevitably some overlap with the user-mode subsystem.
 The user-mode NTDLL.DLL is arguably less the lowest-level component of any subsystem than the kernel’s user-mode footprint in every process that has user-mode code.
 Still, for anything that executes in user mode, even if named KERNEL-something, please see the separate Win32 study (not that it has an introduction yet).